(Weekend & Weekday Alternative for Misdemeanants)

-Oakland County’s Weekend and Weekday Alternative for Misdemeanants (WWAM) program is a supervised Community Service Program.
-District Court Judges may use WWAM as a sentencing tool for all misdemeanant offenders.
-WWAM participants work at non-profit organizations every day during the week.
-Offenders are organized into work groups and are supervised by Community Corrections Staff.
+Oakland County's Weekend and Weekday Alternative for Misdemeanants (WWAM) program is a supervised Community Service Program.
+District Court Judges may use WWAM as a sentencing option for all offenders convicted of a misdemeanor.
+WWAM participants perform work at various non-profit organizations throughout the county Thursday through Sunday.
+Offenders are transported to and from the work site and supervised while on site by Community Corrections Staff.

 WWAM Warm Wear

 In March 2012, Community Corrections Division expanded the WWAM program by establishing WWAM Warm Wear.
-WWAM Warm Wear allows offenders with certain medical conditions or physical limitations to participate in the program.
-Eligible participants loom winter hats which are then donated to non-profit organizations.
-WWAM Warm Wear is available on Fridays only.
+WWAM Warm Wear allows offenders with medical conditions or physical limitations who are restricted from physical labor the opportunity to participate.
+Eligible offenders loom (a form of knitting) winter hats which are then donated to local non-profit organizations.
+WWAM Warm Wear is available on Thursdays and Fridays only.

 - Wear appropriate dress for work details and weather conditions (Boots MUST be worn between November 15th and March 31st.
 If a participant arrives in items other than appropriate outdoor gear, they will be terminated.
 NO tennis shoes are allowed between November 15th and March 31st)

 - Bring own lunch as lunch is not provided by WWAM

 - Participants MUST adhere to all WWAM guidelines and rules.

 - Any misdemeanor charge is eligible for referral

 - Offenders can be ordered to attend no less than 2 days and no more than 20 days for each charge